MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/modern-desktop-deployment-and-management-lab.md

 ### [**Download the Modern Desktop Deployment and Management Lab Kit**](https://aka.ms/mddlabs_evalcenter)

 *Please use a broad bandwidth to download this content to enhance your downloading experience and allow 30-45 minutes for automatic provisioning.
 The lab environment requires a minimum of 16 GB of available memory and 150 GB of free disk space.
 For optimal performance, 32 GB of available is recommended.
-The lab expires December 9, 2018.
+The lab expires February 26, 2019.
 A new version will be published prior to expiration.*

 ## **Additional guidance**